-Categorization sets the weights of incoming stimuli in conceptual representation spaces and manipulates the weights of past stimuli based on new experiences had through cognition.
+Categorization sets the weights of incoming stimuli in conceptual representation spaces and manipulates the weights of past stimuli based on new experiences has through cognition.

-Categorization is needed to perform cognitive processes efficiently and effectively, and without it our mind may misrepresent the world around us.
-Categorization of sensory stimuli allow our perceptual systems to determine what incoming information is intrinsic, or important, from information that is extrinsic, or less important, that may just overload our cognitive systems.
+Categorization is needed to perform cognitive processes efficiently and effectively, and without it our mind may misrepresent the world.
+Categorization of sensory stimuli allow our perceptual systems to determine what incoming information is intrinsic or important from extrinsic information which is seen as less important and may just overload our cognitive systems.

-Without categorization within the mind, our perceptual systems and high-level cognitive process may be unable to understand the message of a film, because information may be lost.
+Without categorization within the mind, our perceptual systems and cognitive process may be unable to understand the message of a film as information is lost.

-Another way in which humans understand the physical world around them, that relies on cognition being embodied, is the idea of conceptual metaphors.
-Conceptual metaphors rely on the idea that human cognition is embodied because conceptual metaphors also require information from the body's interactions with the physical world.
+Another way in which humans understand the physical world around them, that relies on cognition being partially embodied, is the idea of conceptual metaphors.
+Conceptual metaphors rely on the idea that human cognition is embodied as conceptual metaphors also require information from the bodied interaction with the world.
 Conceptual metaphors "are frame-to-frame mappings, with the roles of the source frame mapping to corresponding roles of the target frame.
 In conceptual metaphors, source and target frame mappings are not necessarily one to one.
-In some cases, not all roles or role fillers are mapped, and in others metaphorical roles are added to the target domain" (Lakoff, 2012).
+In some cases not all roles or role fillers are mapped, and in others metaphorical roles are added to the target domain" (Lakoff, 2012).
 Conceptual metaphors are "the very systematicity that allows us to comprehend one aspect of a concept in terms of another" (Lakoff & Johnson, 1980).
-Conceptual metaphors show the relationship between two objects in conjunction, relating to the idea that natural language and film are system of signs, that use difference and discourse to understand the meaning produced.
+Conceptual metaphors show the relationship between two objects in conjunction, relating to the idea that natural language and film are system of signs that use difference and discourse to understand the meaning produced.
 A good example of a conceptual metaphor can be seen when understanding the phrase: "The price of peace is rising."
 Peace is not something you can buy or actually place a value on, but the phrase refers to the increase in efforts to keep peace.
-Therefore you are understanding the immense amount of work that it takes to keep peace in terms of quantity or money, which is a simpler and more straight forward concept to understand as most people deal with currency on a daily basis.
+Therefore you are understanding the immense amount of work that it takes to keep peace in terms of quantity or money, which is a simpler and more straight forward concept to understand.
 Conceptual metaphors are used in film when comprehending dialog produced by the characters within.
-Being unable to decipher conceptual metaphors will deprive those in the audience of important information or messages being portrayed by the producer, taking away from the overall experience had after watching the film.
+Being unable to decipher conceptual metaphors will deprive the individual watching of important information or messages being portrayed by the producer that are critical for forming conceptual representations.

-A common phenomenon that is studied extensively in the field of cognitive psychology is that of an image schema.
-An image schema is an embodied recurring prelinguistic structure within human's cognitive process that establishes a pattern of understanding and reasoning.
-As a human experience the same stimuli or are placed into similar situations multiple times, a pattern of understanding is established around the information and environment being perceived.
-This allows for easier recall of relevant information at a later date, and for reasoning to occur when placed into a new or previously existing environment.
+A common phenomena that is studied extensively in the field of cognitive psychology is that of an image schema.
+An image schema is an embodied recurring prelinguistic structure within humans cognitive process that establishes a pattern of understanding and reasoning (PN3).

+As a human experiences the same stimuli or are placed into the similar situations multiple times, a pattern of understanding is established around the information and environment being perceived.
+This allows for easier recall of relevant information at a later date and for reasoning to occur when placed in a new or previously existing environment.
 Image schemas are what allow conceptual metaphors to be understood, because conceptual metaphors require information from past experiences to understand a new concept.
 Image schemes establish the path to efficiently and accurately recall the information needed by our perceptual and cognitive systems.
-Due to this fact, image schemas are another concept that allows for the derivation of meaning when interpretating cinematic signs, providing more insight into the influence cinematographers possess.
+Due to this fact, image schemas are another concept that allows for the derivation of meaning and interpretation of cinematic signs, providing more insight into the influence film's producer possess.